In an empty directory

 #Running Init on Existing Projects

 Already have a project?
 No problem.
-Running init on an existing project:
+Running alepha init (no flags) on an existing project:

 - Adds missing configuration files